Chapter 9 : My Dear Readers

 “But where did the note go?”
 Gawain wondered aloud.
 “If Mr. Potter was dead, the owl should have come back with the note.”

 “Precisely,” Minister Scrimgeour gave a tired sigh.
 “But there is no owl and no returned note.”
+He frowned slightly before looking around him, finally shrugging and turning his attention back to the Head Auror.

 “What about Miss Weasley?”
 Gawain asked.